 FS1 FS0 RST1 RST2 X1 AND Y1 REGISTERS† X2 AND Y2 REGISTERS‡

 Н Н 1 Х 64 Х

-Н Н Х 1 X 64
+Н Н Х ↑ X 64

 Н L 1 Х 16 X

 Н L Х 1 X 16

 L Н 1 Х 8 X

-L Н Х ↑ Х 8
+L Н Х 1 X 8

-L L 1 1 Programmed from port A Programmed from port A
+L L 1 ↑ Programmed from port A Programmed from port A

-TX1 register holds the offset for AEB; Y1 register holds the offset for AFA.
+&lt;sup>† X1 register holds the offset for AEB; Y1 register holds the offset for AFA.

-To load the FIFO $\overline{AE}$ flag and $\overline{AF}$ flag offset registers with one of the three preset values listed in Table 1, at least one of the flag-select inputs must be high during the low-to-high transition of its reset input.
+To load the almost-empty flag and almost-full flag offset registers of a FIFO with one of the three preset values listed in Table 1, at least one of the flag-select inputs must be high during the low-to-high transition of its reset input.
 For example, to load the preset value of 64 into X1 and Y1, FS0 and FS1 must be high when FIFO1 reset (RST1) returns high.
 Flag-offset registers associated with FIFO2 are loaded with one of the preset values in the same way with FIFO2 reset (RST2).
 When using one of the preset values for the flag offsets, the FIFOs can be reset simultaneously or at different times.

 To program the X1, X2, Y1, and Y2 registers from port A, both FIFOs should be reset simultaneously with FS0 and FS1 low during the low-to-high transition of the reset inputs.
 After this reset is complete, the first four writes to FIFO1 do not store data in RAM but load the offset registers in the order Y1, X1, Y2, X2.
-Each offset register uses port-A inputs (A7-A0).
-The highest numbered input is used as the most-significant bit of the binary number in each case.
-Valid programming values for the registers range from 1 to 252.
-After all the offset registers are programmed from port A, the port-B input-ready (IRB) flag is set high and both FIFOs begin normal operation.
+Each offset register uses port-A (A8-A0) inputs, with A8 as the most-significant bit.
+Each register value can be programmed from 1 to 508.
+After all the offset registers are programmed from port A, the port-B input-ready flag (IRB) is set high, and both FIFOs begin normal operation.